cpp-modificadores-acceso

 }

-protected Modifier in Inheritance
+Protected Modifier in Inheritance

-When using protected in inheritance, the protected members of the base class remain protected in the derived class, while public members become protected.
+When using protected in inheritance, protected members of the base class remain protected in the derived class, while public members become protected.

 #include <iostream>